k88hudson/react-formation/README.md

-# Important note
+## Important note

-At current time of writing, this is a component API experiment -- the validation support etc. **is extremely naive and not ready for production**.
+At current time of writing, this is a component API experiment -- the validation support etc. is still in progress.

-# How to test this out

-I haven't published this or anything yet, you can try it out by cloning this repo and running:

-`npm start`

-# Guide
+##  What it does

 Using this form library, you can